elastest/elastest-service-manager/README.md

 Currently not supported.

+## Extending

+### Data Store

+Subclass `adapters.datastore.Store` and implement for you persistence system.

+Currently supported:

+* `adapters.datastore.InMemoryStore`: this is a datastore driver that holds all ESM state in memory.
+To be used for testing only as restarting the ESM process will destroy all recorded information.

+* `adapters.datastore.MongoDB`: this is a datastore driver that persists all ESM state into mongodb.
+Data is kept across reboots of the ESM process.

+### Resource Manager

+Subclass `adapters.resources.Backend` and implement for you persistence system.
+You will then have to register your Backend driver with the `adapters.resources.EPM` class.

+Currently supported:

+* `adapters.resources.DummyBackend`: This is a NoOp driver used for speedy testing.

+* `adapters.resources.DockerBackend`: Uses a docker-compose file to deploy the service software.
+This can point not only to a local docker deployment (not distributed), but also to a docker swarm.

 ## Deploy on Docker

 There is a docker build file `./Dockerfile` in the root of this project.
-You can use this to create a docker image that can then be ran upon your docker environment.
+You can use this to create a docker image that can then be ran upon your local docker environment.

 There is also a docker compose file `./docker-compose` in the root of this project.
 You can use this to bring up the ESM with a DB backend.